sauravraghuvanshi/azure-docs-powershell/Az/Az.SecurityInsights/Update-AzSentinelBookmark.md

 ```

 The first command gets the Bookmark by *BookmarkId* from the specified workspace, and then stores it in the $Bookmark variable.
 The second command updates the Notes property.
-All other propreties stay the same.
+All other properties stay the same.

 ## PARAMETERS